najnesnaj/pinetime-zephyr/docs/samples/mgmt/smp_svr/README.md

 mcuboot_partitions.
 For the nRF52 DK, slot-0 is located at address `0xc000`.

-Using `nrfjprog` you don't need to specify the slot-0 starting address, since `.hex` files already contain that information:
+Using `nrfjprog` you don’t need to specify the slot-0 starting address, since `.hex` files already contain that information:

 ```